-Mineral felt pitched roof which is covered in moss though appears there is no leaking to it, only the south side is easily inspected, there is a lot of tree debris on its surface.
+New mineral felt pitched roof which is covered in moss though appears there is no leaking to it, only the south side is easily inspected, there is a lot of tree debris on its surface.
+Fascia board decoration poor.

-Kitchen:
+- Kitchen: